johannesstroebele91/graphql-library/5_request-data-from-frontend/graphiql.md

 - enables to run GraphQL queries
 - directly in the browser

+It is a dummy frontend application

-- (so dummy frontend application to test queries to a GraphQL server)
+- to test queries
+- to a GraphQL server

 # Setup GraphiQL